 Visit: IED at Celeste Prize

 Collaboration with Fatos Uztek, chief of the Jury of Celeste Prize 2017, for the set-up of the selected artworks.
-The students in Curatorial Practice at IED Venezia spent one week in Prague to assist Ms. Ustek, Lecturer of the Master and Curator of London Art Night 2017, in collaboration with the Whitechapel Gallery and Unlimited Productions.
+The students in Curatorial Practice spent one week in Prague to assist Ms. Ustek, Lecturer of the Master and Curator of London Art Night 2017, in collaboration with the Whitechapel Gallery and Unlimited Productions.